Agua de Mango (Mango Agua Fresca)

 • Garnish with some sliced or diced fruit, lime slices, or mint leaves.

-Why You Should Make This Mango Water
+Why You’ll Love This Mango Water

 How To Store